daveking63/HICSS-Evolution/README.md

 *****  DRAFT IN PROCESS

 In celebration of the 50th anniversary of the Hawaiian International Conference on System Sciences I undertook an analysis of all the conference proceedings from 1968-2017.
 The focus was on tracking the changes in content from the early beginnings of IT to the present day.
 In part, this turned out to be a massive project because of the substantial changes that occurred from 1968 to 2017 in the structure of the organization, conference and proceedings, as well as the changes in the media used to record the proceedings/abstracts/papers across the years -- from paper handouts, to bound paper volumes, to PDFs, to floppy disks, to CDs, to thumb drives and to online repositories.
-The result is that much of the data collection for the years prior to 2000 had to be done manually (typing in various TOCs) or creating various programs to "scrape and clean" the myriad of data formats used from one year to the next.
+The result is that much of the data collection for the years prior to 2000 had to be done manually (typing in various TOCs) with the add specialized programs designed to "scrape and clean" the myriad of data formats used from one year to the next.
 In the end, I decided to focus on analyzing the text from the titles found in the table of contents (TOCs) for each of the 50 track proceedings.
 In addition to the text, the TOCs also provided information about the changing structure of the conference as well as detailed information about the paper authors (and their affiliations).

 <h3>Wrangling the Data</h3>